pantopic/turbokube/README.md

 *Control Plane B*, joining the cluster pretending to be real virtual machines.

 *Control Plane B* schedules Pods to these Virtual Kubelets.
-The pods scheduled to the Virtual Kubelets are real to *Cluster B* but "fake" to *Cluster A* because the pods don't exececute anything in any real sense.
+The pods scheduled to the Virtual Kubelets are real to *Cluster B* but "fake" to *Cluster A* because it knows that the pods don't exececute anything in any real sense.
 The Virtual Kubelet doesn't have a container runtime in which to run the containers in the pod spec.
 Instead, the provider simulates the behavior of a running container including healthchecks, metrics, etc.

 All of this is orchestrated with Terraform and a bunch of manually applied shell scripts.
 After the system is provisioned, performance tests are run using [kube-burner](https://github.com/kube-burner/kube-burner) (wip).